vuestorefront/storefront-nuxt2-magento2/README.md

 To get started, see the following guides:

-- [Introduction](https://docs.vuestorefront.io/v2/getting-started/introduction.html) to learn what is Vue Storefront
+- [Introduction](https://docs.vuestorefront.io/v2/getting-started/introduction.html) to learn what is Alokai

 - [Configuring Magento2](https://docs.vuestorefront.io/magento/installation-setup/configure-magento.html) to setup your Magento2 store

-- [Configuring VueStorefront 2](https://docs.vuestorefront.io/magento/installation-setup/configure-integration.html) to install and setup new Vue Storefront project for Magento2
+- [Configuring Alokai](https://docs.vuestorefront.io/magento/installation-setup/configure-integration.html) to install and setup new Alokai project for Magento2

 ### Local dev setup
 ```bash